isomerpages/ogp-dunman/_academic/English Programme.md

 ---
 <p>The English Language Department at Dunman High School is dedicated to
-nurturing students who are proficient and confident users of the English language</p>
+nurturing students who are proficient and confident users of the English language.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/JH_EL.png">
 </div>
 <h3><strong>Curriculum</strong></h3>
 <p>Today, many changing socio-economic factors make proficiency in English
-and the development of 21st Century competencies even more necessary for our students.
+and the development of 21st Century Competencies (21CC) even more necessary for our students.
 Globally, the increasingly competitive international environment calls for an even greater need for linguistic and communicative competence, adaptability and flexibility.</p>
 <p></p>
 <p>Our programme ensures that students experience a coherent and comprehensive
 language education that builds upon prior knowledge and skills.
 By emphasising